myoung7/to-do-list/README.md

 - Type and add items to-do in one tab view.
 - View list of to-do items in another tab view.

+Application is operational, but lacking some key GUI elements.
+To run, import project into Xcode.
+Functions on iPhone and iPad.

 Possible New Features
 - Implement Core Data instead of using NSUserDefaults.